OfficeDev/office-dev-program-docs/docs/terms-and-conditions.md

 #### 1. Services.

-a.	**Right to use.** We grant you the right to access and use the Services in accordance with this Agreement to design, develop, and test your applications to make them available for your Office 365 online services, on-premises deployments or for the Microsoft Office Store.
+a.	**Right to use.** We grant you the right to access and use the Services in accordance with this Agreement to design, develop, and test your applications to make them available for your Microsoft 365 online services, on-premises deployments or for the Microsoft In-product Store and/or AppSource.
 You may not use the Services for production use.

-b.	**User Plan.** Each user of the Office 365 Developer portion of the Developer Services must be allocated an individual User Plan, whether they access the service directly or indirectly.
+b.	**User Plan.** Each user of the Microsoft 365 Developer portion of the Developer Services must be allocated an individual User Plan, whether they access the service directly or indirectly.

 c.	**Manner of use.** You may not: